exercism/problem-specifications/exercises/sgf-parsing/description.md

 Here `AB` (add black) is used to add three black stones to the board.

+All property values will be the [SGF Text type][sgf-text].
+You don't need to implement any other value type.
+Although you can read the [full documentation of the Text type][sgf-text], a summary of the important points is below:

 According the the SGF specification `\` is the escape character.
 When `\` is encountered during parsing, it indicates that the following character should be printed as is.
 The exception to this is whitespace, with newline, carriage